 Our Exclusive Small-Group Nature Immersion Led by the Islands' Most Experienced Guides

-- An In-Depth Island ExperienceOur flagship itinerary is an immersive exploration of the Galapagos, with a full week aboard privately chartered motor yachts that carry just 16–20 guests
+- An In-Depth Island ExperienceOur flagship itinerary is an immersive exploration of the Galapagos, with a full week aboard privately chartered motor yachts that carry just 14–16 guests

 - Diverse Wildlife EncountersSnorkel with sea lions, swim with turtles, sunbathe with iguanas, scout for whales, and spend a night with wild tortoises at our private camp in the highlands of Santa Cruz

 - Multiple Guides on Each DepartureTravel with the most highly trained naturalist guides in the Galapagos—each trip is led by two Expedition Leaders, for the best guide-to-guest ratio in the islands...and three guides on photo departures

-Small Groups Ensure Intimate Nature Encounters With just 16 to 20 guests aboard our private chartered yachts, and each departure led by two highly trained Natural Habitat Expedition Leaders, you'll explore the Galapagos in a small group with no more than 8 to 10 other travelers.
+With just 14 to 16 guests aboard our private chartered yachts, and each departure led by two highly trained Natural Habitat Expedition Leaders, you'll explore the Galapagos in a small group with no more than 7 to 8 other travelers.

-The Best Guide-to-Guest Ratio in the Galapagos The standard ratio is 16 guests to one naturalist guide—that’s what most boat tours in the Galapagos provide.
-Our ratio is 8 to 10 guests per guide.
+The standard ratio is 16 guests to one naturalist guide—that’s what most boat tours in the Galapagos provide.
+Our ratio is 7 to 8 guests per guide—with even smaller groups on our photography departures!
 This makes a big difference!
 It not only allows us to explore in smaller groups, but we can offer different activities at the same time: for instance, one group can snorkel while the other opts for a panga ride.
-And with two Expedition Leaders, you get a full interpretive experience: a naturalist guide accompanies each panga when we go out with two smaller boats for close-up exploring.
-On most other boats, just one panga will have a guide while other misses out on more personalized attention and commentary.
+And with two Expedition Leaders, you get a full interpretive experience: a naturalist guide accompanies each panga when we go out with two smaller boats for close-up exploring.Our photography adventures are accompanied by two Galapagos Expedition Leaders plus one Photo Expedition Leader, for a total of three naturalist guides.

 Rather than sending you through a local ship-owner who takes bookings from many sources, we run every element of our Galapagos trips—from meeting you on arrival in Quito through the chartering of our small ships to escorting you to the Quito airport for your homeward flight.
 Only by managing each step of our operations can we ensure that your trip is superlative—and we don’t settle for less!

 - An Exclusive Stay at Our Private Tortoise Camp on Santa Cruz

 Exclusive to Nat Hab alone is an optional overnight at our private Tortoise Camp in the highlands of Santa Cruz, where wild tortoises roam freely over this remote parcel of private land overlooking the Pacific Ocean far below.
 Unique accommodations, rustic but comfortable, are in raised safari-style canvas tents and elevated treehouses (all with en suite facilities), surrounded by nature, with a communal dining room and lounge space warmed by a log fireplace.

 Natural Habitat Adventures is known worldwide for employing the highest-quality guides in the industry.
 Our group of elite Galapagos Expedition Leaders averages more than 15 years’ guiding experience each.
 Additionally, they receive training and resources from WWF’s world-renowned scientists.
 Our philosophy on this is pretty simple: A nature adventure is only as good as the guide, so we simply must provide the best!
 See Expedition Leader bios and traveler comments regarding the quality of our leaders.

 Snorkeling is the highlight for many Galapagos visitors.
 Inquisitive sea lions, sea turtles, penguins and schools of vividly colored fish provide endless excitement in the islands’ clear waters.
 But it can be disappointing if you’re traveling aboard a larger ship to find dozens of fellow snorkelers surrounding you, interfering with your experience.
 In our small groups accompanied by two Expedition Leaders, marine life is front and center, and you’re the sole audience.

 As WWF’s conservation travel partner, we're privileged to have some of the world’s top wildlife biologists helping us develop our nature adventures.
 WWF is especially active in the Galapagos, and our itineraries are specifically designed to provide our small groups with close-up wildlife viewing experiences in the most personalized manner possible.
 All of our seven-night itineraries include visits to some of the most remote natural areas in the outermost Galapagos Islands, which have more wildlife than the more commonly visited central islands.

 With Natural Habitat Adventures, you receive our exclusive guarantee, clearly stating that we will meet the lofty expectations we set in our promotional materials.
 To our knowledge, this is the most ambitious guarantee made by any adventure travel company.
 Read our important promise.

-Because of our commitment to environmentally friendly travel as well as the exceptional quality of our worldwide adventures, World Wildlife Fund, the world's leading environmental conservation organization, has named Natural Habitat as its worldwide travel partner, a designation that makes us exceedingly proud!
+Because of our commitment to environmentally friendly travel as well as the exceptional quality of our worldwide adventures, World Wildlife Fund, the world's leading environmental conservation organization, has named Natural Habitat Adventures as its worldwide travel partner, a designation that makes us exceedingly proud!